 - Make this Roll-Out Sugar Cookie Dough (or whatever no-spread cookie dough recipe is your favorite) and follow the instructions using the sitting bunny cookie cutter from this set.
 You'll get at least 24 cookies.

 - After the cookies have cooled, cover them with this royal icing.
 My icing consistency was similar to a 10-second icing (see note below*).
-I outlined first, then immediately filled them.
+I outlined first, then immediately flooded them.

 - Let them dry overnight, or at least for a couple of hours.
 Depending on the humidity where you live, how "wet" your icing is, etc., this time will vary.
 You want them to be fully set dry before the next step, however long that takes.